verana-labs/verana.io-website/content/page/industry-use-cases/government-id.md

 ## Create the Digital Identity Ecosystem

-Governments begin by creating their **Ecosystem Trust Registry** in Verana.
+Governments:

-- Define a **Citizen ID Credential Schema**.
+- Establish an **Ecosystem Governance Framework (EGF)** that sets rules for the Citizen ID issuance, verification, and authorization of participants, including pay-per-verification business model if the desire.

-- Establish an **Ecosystem Governance Framework (EGF)** that sets rules for issuance, verification, and authorization of participants.
+- Create an **Ecosystem Trust Registry** in Verana to match the EGF, including the **Citizen ID Credential Schema**.

-This registry ensures that only authorized issuers and verifiers can participate in the Digital ID system.
+- Start onboarding ecosystem participants, as explained in the EGF, using Verana's trust registry onboarding process.
+Participants can be verifiers, or trust registry operators, if the want to delegate the onbaording of verifiers to one or more entities.

-## Build the Digital Wallet
+## Build a Digital Wallet

-Governments (or local providers) build a **Digital Wallet mobile app** that acts as a **Verifiable User Agent (VUA)**.
+Governments build a **Digital Wallet mobile app** that acts as a **Verifiable User Agent (VUA)**.

 - Citizens use the wallet to **store their Citizen ID Verifiable Credential (VC)**.
 - The wallet is **self-sovereign**: citizens own their credentials, with no central account or dependency.
 - Compatible with open standards like **EIDAS2, DIDs, DIDComm, W3C VCs, OpenID4VC, OpenID4VP**.

-## Citizen Onboarding into the Registry
+## Citizen Onboarding into the Central Database of the Registry

 {{< img url="/images/iuc/gov-id-onboard.png" floating="none" border="1px solid #DDDDDD" maxWidth="500px" >}}

 At public offices (e.g., civil registry):

-1. **Onboarding Verifiable Service** captures biometric data and validates documents.
+1. Citizen biometric data is captured and documents validated.
 2. Citizen data is recorded in the **central registry database**.
 3. Citizen receives an **NFC-enabled ID card** containing personal and biometric information.